UKCloud/documentation/articles/daas/daas-sd.md

 ## Pricing and packaging

-UKCloud Desktop as a Service can achieve an effective price from £24.30 per desktop per month or £12.15* per user per month for Session Hosting access (*excluding RDS hosting).
+UKCloud Desktop as a Service can be as low as £24.30 per desktop per month or £12.15* per user per month for Session Hosting access (*excluding RDS hosting).
 Full pricing with all options, including licensing and connectivity, are available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
 Additional UKCloud commitment discounts apply for this service.

 ## Customer considerations